AdamSlack/chrome-web-store-scraper/README.md

 # Requirements

 This project requires selenium, a Web Browser Automation tool.
-The version of selenium can be downloaded from [seleniumhq](https://www.seleniumhq.org/download/).
+The latest version of the Selenium Standalone Server can be downloaded from [seleniumhq](https://www.seleniumhq.org/download/).

 Selenium must also be installed and `selenium` must be on the system PATH.
 For linux, a `selenium` bash script is included that can be paired with the `selenium.jar` for ease of use.